yagpdb-cc/yagpdb-cc/README.md

 > <p align="center">Cool custom commands for YAGPDB maintained and contributed to by the community</p>
 ## Adding these Custom Commands
-I assume you know how to create a custom command.
+This assume you know how to create a custom command.
 This repository is separated into groups / categories.
 Most categories have standalone custom commands, meaning you can add one, two, or even all of them without issues.
 There are some "systems" which require you to add *all* commands.
 This is detailed in the individual `README.md` of that section.

 When you find a custom command you wish to add, the file will have a leading comment explaining what it does and the recommended trigger type & trigger.
 You can add it in the YAGPDB dashboard with these attributes.